vonate5/air-pollution/README.md

 <h2 align="center"> Data </h2>

-The data we are using is the following one:
+The [data](https://github.com/vonate5/final_project/tree/main/data) we are using consists in:

 - A dataset with 6.500 rows that describe the factor deaths in the world since 1990.
 - A dataset that gives us the amount of private cars (per thousand units) that every country has in their public register.